At the end of January 1959, eight men and two women set off on an expedition that would end in a way no one could have imagined.

 The last photo found on Dyatlov’s camera does not help clarify matters.

-As a shameful reminder, Dyatlov’s pass has had to relive its dark past with the discovery of a body by some tourists this weekend.
+As a shameful reminder, Dyatlov’s pass has had to relive its dark past with the discovery of a body by some tourists.

 What happened there in the Urals?
 Almost 57 years later we still don’t know.
 There were no survivors.
 Just like the 9 young men and women were unable to escape death, the rest of the world has been unable to unlock the mystery of what happened to them.